eotlgarden/eotlgarden.github.io/README.md

 # The green

-The green constitutes ~0.5 acres of open space, tucked away at the end of a residential street.
+The green constitutes ~0.5 acres of vacant ex-bowling green, tucked away at the end of a residential street.
 It was previously the home of the Tramways Bowling Club, who rented the space from Lothian Buses.
-When the green became available in 2020 we put in a bid to buy the space, in the hope of sustainably converting the old pavilion on the site to a home and rewilding the green.
-Though not the highest offer, we were selected by Lothian Buses on the merit of our project and their desire to protect the space.
+When the green became available in 2020, we put in a bid to buy the space, in the hope of sustainably converting the old bowling club pavilion on the site to a family home and rewilding the green.
+Though not the highest offer, we were selected by Lothian Buses on the merits of our project and their desire to protect the green space.

 The green is intended to provide habitats, produce food, support pollinators of all kinds and facilitate community projects.
-In collaboration with local community charities, the Edinburgh Nature Network, ERBG, UOE biodiversity and soil experts, and experienced local growing groups the green will exist as a self-perpetuating, perennial space filled with native species and amenable to community engagement.
+In collaboration with local community charities, the Edinburgh Nature Network, ERBG, UOE biodiversity and soil experts, and experienced local growing groups the green will exist as a self-perpetuating, perennial space filled with native species and amenable to community and social engagement.

 # The philosophy